explodinglabs/explodinglabs.github.io/docs/_posts/2022-03-04-docker-compose.markdown

 right there in front of you.
 Configuration in a "compose file" is further away from the user.

-By putting a `docker run` command in a README file, parameters are right there with the documentation for that service.
+By putting a `docker run` command in a README, parameters are right there with the documentation for that service.
 With Docker Compose, the configuration is in a file somewhere, often combining multiple repositories, further away.

 > Keep data close to where it's used.